MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 date: 2016-02-24
 ---

-### Is data science just a different name for applied statistics?

 What is "data science"?
 A google search of that question generates 460,000,000 hits, and the first page of that search is populated with a variety of inconsistent definitions.
 So, to add another to the pile, here's some of my thoughts as I try to make sense of this.

 Nate Silver created a stir in his address to the Joint Statistical Meetings (JSM) in 2013 when he said "Data scientist is just a sexed up word for statistician."
 (He's earlier said that he's not a statistician.
 But then again, neither am I, in spite of my job title.)